Log p-divisible groups associated to log 1-motives: Introduction

 \section{Introduction}

-When studying degenerations of abelian varieties one is led to Kato's theory of finite Kummer flat group log schemes and log $p$-divisible groups, for which we refer to \cite{kat4} and \cite{mad2}, see also \cite[App.]{zha3}\footnote{The terminology ``log finite flat group scheme'' in \cite[App.]{zha3} is replaced by ``finite Kummer flat group log scheme'' here which should be more suitable.} for a brief account of finite Kummer flat group log schemes.
+When studying degenerations of abelian varieties one is led to Kato's theory of finite Kummer flat group log schemes and log $p$-divisible groups (see \cite{kat4} and also \cite[App.]{zha3}\footnote{The terminology ``log finite flat group scheme'' in \cite[App.]{zha3} is replaced by ``finite Kummer flat group log schemes'' here which should be more suitable.} for a brief account of finite Kummer flat group log schemes).
 For instance, by a theorem of Kato (see \cite[Theorem 1.3]{zha5}), the $p$-divisible group of a semistable abelian variety over a complete discrete valuation field extends to a log $p$-divisible group over the corresponding discrete valuation ring.
 In this paper we will expand on some ideas developed in \cite{kat4} and connect them with the theory of log $1$-motives and log abelian varieties.

+Let $S$ be an fs log scheme endowed with a suitable global chart, whose underlying scheme is the spectrum of a noetherian henselian local ring with positive residue characterisitic $p$.
+When studying finite Kummer flat group log schemes over $S$, one key point is to understand extensions of classical finite \'etale group schemes by classical finite flat group schemes over $S$ in a logarithmic category, see \cite[the pragraph before Thm.
+A.3]{zha3} for an explanation of this.
+In \cite[Thm.
+3.3]{kat4}, see also Theorem \ref{thm2.1}, Kato gives a description of such an extension in terms of a classical extension together with a certain monodromy datum.
+We call such extensions standard (see Definition \ref{defn2.1}).\\